Vodafone Home Broadband and Phone terms and conditions from March 2021

 4.6.
 Your Contact Details.
 The emergency services may use the details you register for the Vodafone Home Broadband and Phone Services in order to identify your location.
 It is your responsibility to keep your contact details up to date and immediately notify us of any change.

 5. VODAFONE FIBRE TO THE HOME BROADBAND CUSTOMERS

 5.1.
-The following terms will also apply to our Vodafone Gigafast Broadband Service (our Full Fibre service, your Service Confirmation Letter will state whether you have selected this).
+The following terms will also apply to our Vodafone Fibre to the Home Broadband Service (our Full Fibre service, previously known as Vodafone Gigafast Broadband, your Service Confirmation Letter will state whether you have selected this).

 (a) The speed you achieve on a device may vary depending on factors which include your type of device, concurrent device usage, services used and your in-home set-up.

-(b) Installation: At the installation point in your home you will require 2 mains plug sockets (for the fibre connection box and router) and an additional socket if you wish to use a mains powered phone instead of a standard phone.
+(b) Installation: At the installation point in your home, you will require 2 mains plug sockets (for the fibre connection box and router) and an additional socket if you wish to use a mains powered phone instead of a standard phone.
 Please note we will be unable to test the installation if adequate power sockets are not available.

 (c) Your landline phone services (if selected) will be provided over the internet instead of a traditional phone line.
 This means that if there is a power outage or you don’t have any broadband connectivity you won’t be able to make or receive calls.
 This includes emergency calls.

 (d) Please do not solely rely on the service to make emergency calls.
 You acknowledge and accept that you will require another way to call the emergency services.
 We suggest you have a charged mobile device in order to make emergency calls in the event of a power or broadband connectivity outage.